 Complete the look of any young athlete’s bedroom and add some fun around their window frame by using something sporty in place of a traditional curtain rod.

-Lacrosse sticks, hockey sticks and ski poles are just a few great examples of what you can use.
+Lacrosse sticks, hockey sticks, ski poles and boat oars are just a few great examples of what you can use.

 It’s fun to get creative with window treatments, and it should be just as fun to install them.
-Avoid the stress and messy drywall repairs that come with traditional curtain rod hangers and try Kwik-Hang’s no drill, no damage curtain rod brackets.
+So avoid the stress, wall damage and messy repairs that come with traditional curtain hardware and try Kwik-Hang’s no-drill, no-damage curtain rod brackets instead.